 Native Americans inhabit the land that is now Liberty Island.
 This island is one of the three "Oyster Islands" in New York Harbor, for the numerous shell beds in this location and a major source of food.

 Henry Hudson lands in New York Harbor and the Hudson River estuary.
 Europeans begin to colonize the area which includes the Oyster Islands.
 Occupation, war, and disease during colonization force the Native Americans to move both north and west.

-Isaac Bedloe, a Dutch colonist, obtains a colonial land grant for this Oyster Island.
+Isaac Bedloe, a Dutch colonist, obtains ownership of Oyster Island.

 Bedloe dies, Governor Lovelace is overthrown by the Dutch navy, and Love Island is renamed Bedloe's Island.

 Mary Bedloe Smith (Isaac's widow) sells Bedloe's Island to Adolph Philipse and Henry Lane, New York merchants, to get out of bankruptcy.

 New York City takes possession of the island, using it as a quarantine station, inspecting incoming ships for contamination and disease.